Mr. Moon (Carl Smith song)

 "Mr. Moon" is a country music song written by Autry Inman and Carl Smith, recorded by Smith, and released on the Columbia label.
 In August 1951, it reached No. 4 on the country charts.
 It spent 17 weeks on the charts in the United States and was the No. 20 best selling country record of 1951.
+The B side, If Teardrops Were Pennies, was also a hit, reaching number 8 on the Billboard Hot Country Singles & Tracks chart.